SunilKuruba/AWS-Bedrock-Based-LLM-Conversation-API-with-Ollama-Integration-with-Dockerized-Deployment/README.md

 ## 2. Set Up EC2 Instance

 1. Launch an AWS EC2 instance with the necessary specifications for running a Scala application.
-2. Install the following on the instance:
-   - Java (JDK 8 or higher)
-   - SBT (Scala Build Tool)
-   - Any required dependencies.
-3. Deploy the Scala application containing the Akka HTTP server to the EC2 instance.
+2. Deploy the Scala application jar containing the Akka HTTP server to the EC2 instance.

 ---